RuPaul's Drag Race UK: How to watch the next episode, and who lip-synced last week

 Who went home on Drag Race UK last week?

-Episode five saw Scarlett Harlett face off with Charity Kase for the second week in a row after the duo failed to impress the judges for the second week running.
+Many fans voiced their displeasure on social media, claiming it would have made more sense for both queens to stay, with many praising the lip-sync battle as one of the better ones in the season.

-However, unlike week four, RuPaul opted not to offer both queens a another chance by giving them a ‘double shantay’ and sent home alternative drag act Charity Kase.
+Alas, episode six saw Newcastle queen Choriza May and Kent based River Medway depart the show with RuPaul asking them both to “sashay away.”

-Fans are still reeling from the shock early exit of Cardiff’s Victoria Scone due to a knee injury, which was the likely factor in giving RuPaul an option to ‘double shantay’ in episode four.
+The double elimination comes as a shock to viewers, with many fans are still reeling from the shock early exit of Cardiff’s Victoria Scone due to a knee injury.

 The first ever cis-gendered woman to appear on Drag Race, Scone was seen as one of the early favourites to win the show after a show stopping performance in the first episode, though, sadly, host RuPaul confirmed the shocking news that they were to leave the show owing to her knee injury during a winners lip-sync with Krystal Versace.

-That acts who have now left the show are as follows: Anubis, Elektra Fence, Veronica Scone (owning to injury), Veronica Green and Charity Kase.
+That acts who have now left the show are as follows: Anubis, Elektra Fence, Veronica Scone (owning to injury), Veronica Green, Charity Kase, Choriza May and River Medway.